ipfs/benchmarks/README.md

   -H "x-ipfs-benchmarks-api-key: <api-key>" \
   https://benchmarks.ipfs.team/runner
 ```

 The response provides links to the output produced by the benchmark tests:

 ```
 TBD
 ```

-For more details about the dashboard see the [Grafana](infrastructure/grafana/README.md) doc
+For more details about the dashboard see the [Grafana](infrastructure/grafana/README.md) doc.

 ## Quickstart